 How the site for the clickable URI is resolved

 Each Coveo for Sitecore search result typically contains a link to open the item in your browser.
-We call this link the clickable URI.
+This link is called the clickable URI.

 How the site is resolved at indexing time